UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/html_renderer.rst

         self.content.append(TextWrapper(str(content))

-Note that I added a ``str()`` call too -- so you can pass in anything -- it it will get string-ified -- this will be ugly for many objects, but will work fine for numbers and other simple objects.
+Note that I added a ``str()`` call too -- so you can pass in anything -- it will get stringified -- this will be ugly for many objects, but will work fine for numbers and other simple objects.

-This is my favorite. ``html_render_wrap.py`` in Solutions demonstrates with method.
+This is my favorite. ``html_render_wrap.py`` in Solutions demonstrates some core bits of this approach.

 Duck Typing on the Fly
 ----------------------